greenpeace-cee/at.greenpeace.advancedlogtables/README.md

 known to work quite well for larger sites, but requires additional software to be installed on the database server as well as configuration and tuning.

+Additionally, you can select if you want to exclude (or include with negation) specific tables from the logging functionality.

+This all can be done in the

 ## Usage

 This extension does not automatically enable detailed logging or change the